nbs-system/naxsi/README.md

 for your company or personal own use (ie: as long as you don't resell a service or product based on Naxsi to customers).

-=Performance reviews=
+### Performance reviews

   * [http://code.google.com/p/naxsi/wiki/NaxsiVsAppScan See how Naxsi performs against a highly vulnerable web site]
   * [http://code.google.com/p/naxsi/wiki/Naxsi_Vs_ObfuscatedAttackPatterns See how Naxsi performs vs Obfuscated|Complex SQLi patterns]

-=We need you !=
+### We need you !

  * Performance, stability testing: we are looking for independent reviews, benchmarks, and related feedback
  * Security testing: we prepared a running [http://code.google.com/p/naxsi/wiki/OnlyTrustWhatYouCanTest testing environment] for you to play with.
 Go, play, (try to) bypass!
  * Post feature requests, documentation improvements
  * Bug reports: [http://code.google.com/p/naxsi/wiki/KnownBugs Naxsi is young, there are known bugs]

-=Documentation=
+### Documentation

- * [http://code.google.com/p/naxsi/wiki/Howto Howto : basic Naxsi setup]
+ * [/wiki/Home.md Howto : basic Naxsi setup]
  * [http://code.google.com/p/naxsi/wiki/LearningMode Naxsi LearningMode explained]
  * [http://code.google.com/p/naxsi/wiki/NaxsiInternals Developers documentation: Naxsi internals, callgraphs, etc.]